Most Haunted Places in Indiana to Visit

 Although the name sounds like a creepypasta’s word, rest assured that this is the real deal.
 Right in the middle of E lies the cemetery.
 400 S, a two-lane blacktop ribbon that bulges outward to protect Nancy Barnett’s final resting place (1793-1831).

 Her family, reportedly at gunpoint, convinced the people constructing the path to abandon and build around Barnett’s grave alone.
-So passersby not only run the risk of encountering a phantom on E. 400 S, but there is also the genuine possibility that Barnett’s concrete-reinforced grave will not find in time to prevent reaching it.
+So passersby not only run the risk of encountering a phantom on E. 400 S, but there is also the genuine possibility that Barnett’s concrete-reinforced grave will not be found in time to prevent reaching it.
 Hence, we can say it is one of the most haunted places in Indiana to visit.

 16. French Lick Spring Hotel

 Former owner Thomas Taggart, who lingers around the service elevator as mists and phantom tobacco smell, says to haunt this historic resort hotel complex.
 He says to operate the elevator expertly from outside when the location gets busy.
-He also says to appear in the ballroom or down the halls riding a horse and holds ghostly parties that have been heard by the staff through closed doors when no one else is in the ballroom.
+He also says to appear in the ballroom or down the halls riding a horse and holding ghostly parties that have been heard by the staff through closed doors when no one else is in the ballroom.

 In a guest room bathtub where a bride commits suicide, a red stain says to appears, and the cleaning staff claims the entire sixth-floor haunted by shadows, breezes, footsteps, disembodied laughter, and ghosts calling from unoccupied rooms to the front desk.